We Love —

 - Breakfast, lunch and dinner included

-- Early in the morning arrive in Vidin
+- Early in the morning, arrive in Vidin

-- Night on board
+- Overnight on board

-DAY 11: BUCHAREST
+DAY 11: DISEMBARK IN BUCHAREST

 - Breakfast included